MTOSCentral/Sunflower/README.md

-# Central
+# Sunflower
 The New Family System
 Version 1.1 - RTM Escrow

 # Warnings And Disclaimer

-## !!Mint Kernel is a critical part of Central Now and it cannot be run without the kernel.!!
+## !!Mint Kernel is a critical part of Sunflower Now and it cannot be run without the kernel.!!

 ## !!MintKernel are both license under MIT LICENSE!!